“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 Can I get a puppy with a tail?

-No. All puppies are sold with docked tails and dew claws removed.
+No. All puppies are sold with docked tails.
 Tails are docked within 3 days of birth and there is no way I know who is getting which puppy at that early stage.
 Also, since I always reserve first choice for myself, I don't want a full tail and would hate for the puppy with the tail to turn out to be the best prospect in the litter.
 The only way I will ever have a puppy with a tail available is if it has a rough start and I'm worried about it.

 What dog food will the puppies have been eating?

-Puppies will have been eating Muenster Milling Ancient Grains w/ Ocean Fish.
-I also will mix in some of the Muenster Milling Perfect Balance Pork and Muenster Milling Perfect Balance Chicken in order to give some variety and introduce their systems to other forms of protein sources.
+Puppies will have been eating Muenster Milling Ancient Grains w/ Chicken.
 Many people recommend a very low fat food for Miniature Schnauzers with some saying 10% or less.
 My foods are at 18-20% and I have never had any issues.
-However, my dogs are not couch potatoes and tend to stay lean.
+However, my dogs are not couch potatoes and I deliberately keep them lean.
 If your dog is still packing on the pounds with a recommended measured feeding, you could try Muenster Milling Perfect Balance Pork w/ Ancient Grains as it is their low fat option.
-I do not believe in the "grain free" hype and do not recommend grain free food be fed.
+More often than not, it is the quantity of food than the fat percentage but for some reason people feel bad about decreasing the portion.
+I do not believe in the "grain free" hype and do not recommend grain free food be fed unless is has been proven the dog has an allergy.
 Here are a couple articles if you are researching food:

 https://www.tuftsyourdog.com/dogfoodandnutrition/any-kernels-of-truth-to-claims-that-corn-is-bad-for-your-dog/